grillbaer/ttgo-tbeam-ttn-tracker/README.md

 ## TTGO T-Beam Tracker for The Things Network

+This is a test fork from [kizniche/ttgo-tbeam-ttn-tracker](https://github.com/kizniche/ttgo-tbeam-ttn-tracker) made compilable with PlatformIO.
+Better use the original for forking, since the source files were moved around and are not easily mergable any more.

 Uploads GPS data from the TTGO T-Beam to [The Things Network](https://www.thethingsnetwork.org) (TTN) and [TTN Mapper](https://ttnmapper.org) for tracking and determining signal strength of LoRaWAN gateways and nodes.

 #### Based on the code from [xoseperez/ttgo-beam-tracker](https://github.com/xoseperez/ttgo-beam-tracker), with excerpts from [dermatthias/Lora-TTNMapper-T-Beam](https://github.com/dermatthias/Lora-TTNMapper-T-Beam) to fix an issue with incorrect GPS data being transmitted to The Things Network.
 I also added support for the 915 MHz frequency (North and South America). [lewisxhe/TTGO-T-Beam](https://github.com/lewisxhe/TTGO-T-Beam) was referenced for enabling use on the newer T-Beam board (Rev1).